 When approaching a leader for buy-in or support, timing can be everything.
 Be conscious of budgeting processes and business dependencies.
 It is important to be up to speed on what is happening at the macro level to ensure your proposal is not conflicting.

-Our award-winning content library and LMS are a big part of how we help clients see the results they’ve been looking for, but it’s our strategic partnership and dedicated Client Success managers that turn our products into true solutions.
+Our award-winning content library and and new skills development platform, BizSkills, are a big part of how we help clients see the results they’ve been looking for, but it’s our strategic partnership and dedicated Client Success managers that turn our products into true solutions.